insanity54/xban2/README.md

 # iban

-Inspired by xban2, this is a minimal banning mod which helps admins ban problem players.
+Inspired by xban2, this is a minimal banning mod which helps admins IP ban problem players.

 ## Features